Azure Synapse SQL On-Demand OPENROWSET Common Table Expression with SQLAlchemy

-In a previous post I have shown how to use turbodbc to access Azure Synapse SQL-on-Demand endpoints.
-A common pattern is to use the openrowset function to query parquet data from an external data source like the azure blob storage:
+In a previous post I showed how to use turbodbc to access Azure Synapse SQL-on-Demand endpoints.
+A common pattern is to use the openrowset function to query Parquet data from an external data source like Azure Blob Storage:

 select